geniusworks/digital-archive-maker/README.md

 If neither API key is set, the script will still run but will only use overrides/cache/existing tags.

 Rate limits:
 - OMDb has a daily request limit depending on your plan.
-If the script detects a daily limit error, it will stop making OMDb requests for the rest of the day and record this in `movie_rating_cache.json` so you can rerun the next day and continue.
+If the script detects a daily limit error, it will stop making OMDb requests for the rest of the day and record this in `log/movie_rating_cache.json` so you can rerun the next day and continue.

 Outputs:
-- Cache: `movie_rating_cache.json`
+- Cache: `log/movie_rating_cache.json`
-- Overrides: `movie_rating_overrides.csv` (create manually)
+- Overrides: `log/movie_rating_overrides.csv` (create manually)

+Console output:
+- Valid ratings print as `RATING=PG: Title (Year) (Source)`
+- With `--verbose`, Unknown titles also print as `UNKNOWN: Title (Year) (Source)`
+- Titles already ending with `(YYYY)` avoid double-printing the year.

 Usage:
 ```bash